pharaox/artifact_trade/README.md

 * They are quite reluctant to destroy Famed or Illustrious artifacts, and will almost never destroy unique artifacts.
 * As an exception to the above, they will destroy almost anything if they are Aniconist.

+## Performance

+The **Buy Artifacts** and **Sell Artifacts** interactions might become slow if the number of characters that would accept them is large enough (hundreds).
+To avoid this, you can use the **Buy / Sell Artifacts Range** game rule to reduce the range these interactions use to look for characters.

 ## Links